 When the season changes, so can our skincare routines.
 We know it’s a persistent trend, but when we say trying to get a “base tan” is one of the worst things you can do for your summer skin, we’re looking out for you.
-Keep in mind that even though your sunscreen application should be sure as the sun all year round, that doesn’t mean you have to miss out on that bronzy glow altogether!
+Even though your sunscreen application should be sure as the sun all year round, that doesn’t mean you have to miss out on that bronzy glow altogether!

 At Curology, we’re big fans of sunless tanning.
 Sunless tanning lotion uses pigments — not UV exposure — in order to bronze the skin.
 Self-tanners and indoor tanning lotions are the best alternatives to laying out (whether that’s by the pool or — even worse — in a tanning booth) because they can even out your complexion without leading to signs of sun damage.